 Visit Chateau de Chenonceau Gardens

 The Chateau de Chenonceau is located in Chenonceau near Amboise in the Loire Valley.
+The Chateau de Chenonceau is one of the most magnificent and best-loved of the Loire Valley and its gardens provide a perfect setting.

 Visit the Gardens of the Chateau de Chenonceau